Ongoing EEPSA Professional Development Opportunities:

 Take Me Outside for Learning with a focus on: (90-120 minutes)

 - Social Studies

-An interactive outdoor workshop that deepens teachers’ consideration of learning opportunities outside of the classroom.
+An interactive outdoor workshop that deepens teachers’ consideration of learning opportunities in a targeted curricular area outside of the classroom.
 This session will give a brief introduction to environmental/experiential/place-based learning and First People’s Principles of Learning in the renewed curriculum, and will also share resources and strategies to connect students and teachers to their local communities.

 An Introduction to Place-Based Education in the Renewed Curriculum (90 minutes)